Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 I checked each page (home, signup, login, logout, post, detail, create, edit, delete) to make sure everything looked ok at all screen sizes.

+*** overall check on navbar and footer and overall navigation between pages

 I am going to use the user stories as my structure for manually testing my project.

 #1 manage posts

 - as admin I can create a post
 If I do not enter data in the required fields it gives a warning to add data to the required fields.
 It is ok not to have data in the excerpt field.
 It is also ok to not include an image, if an image is not added by the admin/user a stock image will be included.